JujuAdams/Scribble/9.0/font-outlines-and-shadows.md

 |`colour`|integer or string|Basic text colour as either:<br>- standard GameMaker 24-bit BGR format<br>- name of a GameMaker colour constant<br>- name of a colour added to `__scribble_config_colours()`<br>- name of a colour added by calling `scribble_color_set()`|
 |`alpha` |number           |Opacity of the shadow, `0.0` being transparent and `1.0` being fully opaque                                                                                                                                                               |

-Sets the colour, alpha, and offset for a procedural SDF shadow.
+Sets the colour and alpha for a baked shadow.
 Setting the alpha to `0` will prevent the shadow from being drawn at all.

-?> This method will only affect SDF fonts.
-If you'd like to add shadows to other types of fonts, you may want to consider using a outline baking function.